chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 ## Comment toggling

-VS Code offers two commands for comment toggling. **Toggle Line Comment** and **Toggle Block Comment**.
-You can specify `comments.blockComment` and `comments.lineComment` to control how VS Code should comment out lines / blocks.
+Baosky offers two commands for comment toggling. **Toggle Line Comment** and **Toggle Block Comment**.
+You can specify `comments.blockComment` and `comments.lineComment` to control how Baosky should comment out lines / blocks.

 ```json
 {